addiscent/vagrant-ruby-rails/README.md

 That is an example of how a subdirectory heirarchy in the _host_ ".../vagrant-ruby/" subdirectory can be used from "within" the _guest-vbox_ file system.

 Here is a ".../workspace/"-related tip for using _Git_ : At some point you may wish to commit your _guest-vbox_ _Vagrantfile_ and _.sh_ provisioning files to a _Git_ repository.
 However, you probably do _not_ want the files in "workspace/", or equivalent subdirectories of ".../vagrant-ruby/", to be co-mingled with commits of your _guest-vbox_ configuration/provisioning files.
 You can prevent that by adding the name "workspace" into your ".../vagrant-ruby/.gitignore" file.
+The same is true of the hidden ".../vagrant-ruby/.vagrant" subdirectory.
 See the _.gitignore_ file which you placed into ".../vagrant-ruby/" during installation.

 ## Other Notes